Maersk plans world's first carbon-neutral container ship in 2023

-COPENHAGEN, Feb 17 (Reuters) - Shipping group Maersk MAERSKb.CO said on Wednesday it plans to put the world's first carbon-neutral container ship into operation in 2023, seven years ahead of its original plan.
+COPENHAGEN, Feb 17 (Reuters) - Shipping group Maersk MAERSKb.CO said on Wednesday it will accelerate plans to decarbonise sea-borne container shipping by putting the world's first carbon-neutral vessel into operation in 2023, seven years ahead of its original plan.

+The shipping industry, which carries around 80% of global trade and accounts for around 3% of global carbon emissions, pledged last year to have ships and marine fuels with zero carbon emissions ready by 2030.

+"Fast-tracked by advances in technology and increasing customer demand for sustainable supply chains, Maersk is accelerating the efforts to decarbonise marine operations with the launch of the world's first carbon neutral liner vessel in 2023," the company said in a statement.

 ((copenhagen.newsroom@thomsonreuters.com; +45 3274 2001; Reuters Messaging: jacob.pedersen.thomsonreuters.com@reuters.net))